 3. Apply for a Certificate of Discharge

-You may be able to remove a lien from a specific property if you meet the conditions in obtaining a Certificate of Discharge.
-With the document, you won’t automatically get rid of your back taxes, but you can sell or refinance the piece of property discharged from the lien.
+You may remove a lien from a property if you meet the conditions in obtaining a Certificate of Discharge.
+With the document, you won’t automatically get rid of your back taxes.
+However, you can sell or refinance the piece of property discharged from the lien.
 Then, you can use the money to either pay off your entire tax debt or at least start making payments to the government.